ReSport is a Not-for-Profit registered Charitable Trust: CC61597

 Community

 Our ability to accomplish our goals relies entirely on the support of our communities.
-By collaborating with individuals and organisations that align with our values, we can expand opportunities for whānau to engage in physical activity while simultaneously making a positive impact to the environment.
+By collaborating with individuals and organisations that align with our values, we can expand opportunities for whānau to engage in physical activity while simultaneously making a positive impact on the environment.

 Environmental